As we know, the disruption to travel caused by the COVID-19 pandemic is continuing this winter.

 If you are allowed to travel to the US, you will be subject to a screening process, given COVID-19 guidance and will have to home-quarantine for 14 days.
 Here is a fact sheet from the Department of Homeland Security.
 There are restricted number of airports to which you can travel.

 In addition, if you move between states while you are within the US, you should visit the websites of the relevant state governments, as each state has their own rules regarding COVID-19 measures, for example the wearing of masks in public.
 You can find contact details of state websites here.

 As an example of the current rules applicable in Florida, here’s a summary of the restrictions in place:

 - Social distancing rules apply, and face masks are recommended where social distancing isn’t possible

-- Shops and gyms are open subject to social distancing rules, and businesses like beauticians and massage parlours are open but subject to special rules
+- Shops and gyms are open at full capacity subject to social distancing rules, and businesses like beauticians and massage parlours are open but subject to special rules

-- Theatres, cinemas, bowling alleys and arcades can open subject to 50% capacity
+- Theatres, cinemas, bowling alleys and arcades can open at full capacity

 - Amusement parks have to be endorsed by the local authority in order to open

 - Visits to nursing homes are allowed during special hours and visitors must wear masks and social distance

 Will I need to quarantine when I return?